it-projects-llc/addons-dev/odoo_backup_sh/README.rst

 In-App Purchase
 ===============

 The service **Odoo-backup.sh** provides a way to store backups in a cloud.
-Payments for the service is managed by propietary module, which implements `In-App Purchase <https://www.odoo.com/documentation/11.0/webservices/iap.html>`__ -- payments platform provided by *Odoo S.A.*.
+Payments for the service is managed by proprietary module, which implements `In-App Purchase <https://www.odoo.com/documentation/11.0/webservices/iap.html>`__ -- payments platform provided by *Odoo S.A.*.

 Personal cloud
 ==============